99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - drop table + recreate table fast and cheap

 - Copy DynamoDbTable
-  - use AWS data Pipeline
+  - use AWS Data Pipeline
   - Backup and restore into a new table
   - Scan + PutItem

- You can batch operations to reduce API calls, it will be done in prallel for efficiency
+ You can batch operations to reduce API calls, it will be done in parallel for efficiency
  - BatchWriteItem: up to 25 PutItem / DeleteItem
  - BatchGetItem: up to 100 items.